Home > How To > Cleaning > How to Get a Coffee Stain Out of a Rug

 This site contains affiliate links to products.
 We may receive commission for purchases made through these links.
 Price at time of publish date may change.

-If thereā€™s a java drinker in your household, weā€™re willing to bet thereā€™s been at least one spill in your home at some pointā€”whether it was marred with a small spot or a big olā€™ splotch.
-Maybe you dropped your mug a minute ago, or perhaps thereā€™s a coffee-stained rug thatā€™s been haunting you for way too long.
-Sure, you could rearrange some furniture to try to mask the blemishā€”but why go to such great lengths when you could learn how to get that coffee stain out of your rug quickly and easily?
-Coffee stain removal might seem impossible, but it’s not!
+If there’s a coffee drinker in your household, we’re willing to bet there’s been at least one spill in your home at some point, whether it was marred with a small spot or a whole cup full of joe.
+Maybe you dropped your mug a minute ago, or perhaps there’s a coffee-stained rug that’s been haunting you for way too long… Whatever the case, you can learn how to get that coffee stain out of your rug quickly and easily—right here, right now.

-Getting coffee stains out of the carpet can be done DIY, and doesn’t take much time or effort at all.
-No matter what kind of carpet or area rug you’re working with, weā€™re here with a simple guide to help get it back to its fresh, clean state.
-All you need is a reliable carpet spot cleaner and a little bit of patience to get it done the right way.
-Below, find tips to know before you start your stain removal, and step-by-step instructions to keep your rug in tip-top shape after a coffee spill.
+No matter what kind of carpet or area rug you’re working with, this simple guide will help you get it back to its cleanest state.
+With a reliable carpet spot cleaner and a little bit of patience, you’ll get it done right the first time around.
+Below, find tips to know before you start your stain removal process, and step-by-step instructions to keep your rug in tip-top shape after you clean up your coffee spill.

 Expert Tips

-• If itā€™s your first time using a specific carpet cleaner on your rug, it’s important to do a patch test before you commit.
+• If it’s your first time using a specific carpet cleaner on your rug, it’s important to do a patch test before you commit.
 Apply cleaning solution to a small, inconspicuous area of the rug and follow the directions on the label.
-If you donā€™t see any damage, youā€™re ready to start the stain-removal process!
+If you don’t see any damage, you’re ready to start the stain-removal process!

-• If you do see signs of damage or bleaching after the patch test, try another (more gentle) carpet cleaner, test one of the DIY methods at the end of this article, or hire a professional to clean your carpeting.
+• If you do see signs of damage or bleaching after the patch test, try another (more gentle) carpet cleaner, test one of the DIY methods at the end of this article, or hire a professional to clean your carpet.

 What You’ll Need